 Our Story

-From the beginning, FPP’s mission has been to meaningfully participate America’s institutional life at the highest levels of leadership.
-Colonel Ronald D. Ray returned from Vietnam, a highly decorated US Marine, graduated from the University of Louisville law school and practiced law until the age fifty when he began First Principles with his wife Eunice and his most able research assistant Dr. Linda Jeffrey.
+From the beginning, FPP’s mission has been to participate meaningfully in America’s institutional life at the highest levels of leadership.
+Colonel Ronald D. Ray returned from Vietnam, a highly decorated US Marine, graduated from the University of Louisville law school and practiced law until the age fifty when he began First Principles with his wife Eunice and his research assistant Dr. Linda Jeffrey.

 The Ronald D. Ray Library of American History is a dynamic project of First Principles, Inc. that blends the best of the past with the promise of the future.
 The library aims to provide a resource as timeless as the Constitution and as forward-thinking as the Founding Fathers themselves.
 Through its unique combination of digitizing a large collection of historical books and documents, and applying AI technology, the library seeks to create an interactive experience where history comes alive.
 The library’s mission to promote an informed and engaged citizenry is more important than ever.